alvintanoto/flutter_experiment/README.md

 ## View Pager Experiment

-this is a view pager experiment
+this is a view pager with navigation experiment

 ### Android :
 ![Android-Preview](assets/android.gif)